porsche-design-system/porsche-design-system/packages/components/src/components/overlay/banner/banner.design.md

 !!!
 TBD !!!

 On desktop the Banners are displayed at the top of the screen.
 By default, a banner is placed in the top center of the application, within the grid of the viewport.
-Exception is the Cookie Banner.
-This is placed on the desktop and mobile at the bottom of the screen

 On mobile, all Banners are displayed at the bottom of the screen.

 ## Don'ts

 ### Don’t display more than one action

-Actionable Banners should only have one button (except the cookie banner).
+Actionable Banners should only have one button.

 !!!
 Image !!!